theeugenechong/tp/docs/UserGuide.md

 - cOOPer offers tailor-made functions and features specific to your role to ensure the correct level of administrative access within the company throughout cOOPer's usage.

 ### User registration
 - Upon first-time use of cOOPer, an individual holding the admin role in the startup is in charge of ensuring all members of the startup are registered with the correct role.
-(Each user is free to decide their own password)

 - Once a member has been registered, they will be able to log in to cOOPer to access its features.